Easy steps to meal planning for the week.

 Thyme and basil – great for any dish

-Turkey bacon or bacon: Cook a half or full pound of turkey bacon, cool and put into freezer.
+Turkey bacon or bacon: Cook a half or full pound of turkey bacon, cool, and put into the freezer.
 I found press and seal wrap worked great and I could separate each piece.
-The bacon can be warmed and used for salads, sandwiches and wraps.
+The bacon can be warmed and used for salads, sandwiches, and wraps.

-Beef or pork: bake with BBQ sauces, herbs and spices: ginger, paprika, sage, rosemary, garlic, pepper.
+Beef or pork: bake with BBQ sauces, herbs, and spices: ginger, paprika, sage, rosemary, garlic, and pepper.
 Once cooked, cool and cut up into strips or cubes.
-Great for tortillas, wraps, fried rice dishes, stir fry.
+Great for tortillas, wraps, fried rice dishes, and stir fry.

-Salad dressing: basil, dill weed, oregano, parsley, rosemary, sage, thyme, pepper mixed in a small amount of olive oil, then tossed into your salad will give you the control of keeping your salad away from harmful fats, sugars and increased calories.
+Salad dressing: basil, dill weed, oregano, parsley, rosemary, sage, thyme, and pepper mixed in a small amount of olive oil, then tossed into your salad will give you the control of keeping your salad away from harmful fats, sugars, and increased calories.

-Food Fact: Beware when trying to increase fiber to your diet.
+Food Fact: Beware when trying to increase fiber in your diet.
 Don’t be fooled.
 Check the ingredients list when buying foods labeled “whole wheat” or “Seven grain”.
-Many of them are made from a mixture of flours and contain small amounts of bran and fiber. #salad
+Many of them are made from a mixture of flours and contain small amounts of bran and fiber.